The fragile nature of road transportation networks

-When we show the distribution of these two curves, as in Fig. \ref{fig: distribution_demand}, the TTS with stochasticity has a more concentrated distribution at a lower value while having a marginally longer tail pointing to the right, showing a more left-skewed distribution compared to the one without realistic stochasticity.
-This can also be validated by calculating the skewness of these two curves.
-When there is no stochasticity, the skewness is 0.67 while the skewness for the blue curve has a value of 0.70.
-As a greater skewness indicates a more fragile system, it means that by introducing realistic stochasticity, the urban road network becomes even more fragile.
-It makes particular sense that as per definition, a fragile system should exhibit a much more degraded performance with larger disruptions brought by stochasticity, resulting in poor adaptability to uncertainties.
+When we show the distribution of these two curves, as in Fig. \ref{fig: distribution_demand}, the TTS with stochasticity has a more concentrated distribution at a lower value while having a marginally longer tail pointing to the right, showing a more right-skewed distribution compared to the one without realistic stochasticity.
+This can also be validated by calculating the skewness of these two curves, with the skewness being 0.67 when there is no stochasticity, while the skewness for the blue curve has a value of 0.70.
+As a greater skewness indicates a more fragile network, it means that after introducing realistic stochasticity, the urban road network becomes even more fragile under demand disruptions.
+It makes particular sense that, as per the definition, a fragile network should exhibit a more degraded performance with larger disruptions brought by stochasticity, resulting in poor adaptability to uncertainties.